-LUMINOS-102: PVSRIPO With or Without Immune Checkpoint Blockade in Patients With Advanced PD-1 Refractory Melanoma
+LUMINOS-102: Lerapolturev With or Without Immune Checkpoint Blockade in Advanced PD-1 Refractory Melanoma

-A Phase 2 study to investigate the efficacy and safety of PVSRIPO alone or in combination with a programmed death receptor-1 (anti-PD-1) inhibitor.
+A Phase 2 study to investigate the efficacy and safety of lerapolturev alone or in combination with a programmed death receptor-1 (anti-PD-1) inhibitor.

-PVSRIPO in Combination With Immune Checkpoint Blockade in Advanced PD-1 Refractory Melanoma
+Lerapolturev (Formerly Known as PVSRIPO) With or Without Immune Checkpoint Blockade in Advanced PD-1 Refractory Melanoma

-This multi-center, open-label, randomized, Phase 2 will investigate the efficacy and safety of PVSRIPO alone (Arm 1) or in combination with an anti-PD-1 inhibitor (Arm 2).
-Following a 6 participant safety run-in period, up to approximately 50 participants with cutaneous or mucosal melanoma who previously failed anti-PD-1/L1-based therapy will be randomized 1:1 to receive either PVSRIPO or PVSRIPO plus an anti-PD-1.
+This multi-center, open-label, randomized, Phase 2 will investigate the efficacy and safety of lerapolturev alone (Arm 1) or in combination with an anti-PD-1 inhibitor (Arm 2).
+Following a 6 participant safety run-in period, up to approximately 50 participants with cutaneous melanoma who previously failed anti-PD-1/L1-based therapy will be randomized 1:1 to receive either lerapolturev or lerapolturev plus an anti-PD-1.

 Melanoma Lerapolturev Anti-PD-1 Checkpoint Inhibitor